neicnordic/ganeti-os-nocloud/README.md

 `ip` network parameter may be omitted.
 This allows creating IPv6-only VMs or VMs with multiple IP numbers.

+If you also provide the `name` parameter, the generated network configuration will instruct cloud-init to rename the interface accordingly.

 DNS configuration can be passed though the OS parameters `dns_nameservers` and `dns_search` which are comma-separated lists of IPs and domains, respectively.